 The site aims to make quality clothes accessible to women aged between 20 and 35, who are as savvy with fashion as they are with their money.
 For those who are apprehensive about the fitting, you have the option of booking an appointment and shopping at their showroom.

-This story was first published on Singsaver.
+A version of this article was first published on Singsaver.